Arush19/4103-102-OpSys/assignments/Test_One_Addon.md

 The trace instruction controls trace activities associated with the current procedure.

 The trace instruction has the following syntax variations:
+####a.	trace setting
-####a.	trace setting: This establishes setting as the current setting of the trace activities.
+This establishes setting as the current setting of the trace activities.
-####b.	trace [VALUE] setting expression: This establishes the value of settingExpression as the current setting of trace activities.
+####b.	trace [VALUE] setting expression
+This establishes the value of settingExpression as the current setting of trace activities.
 The value keyword can be omitted in settingExpression does not begin with a symbol or literal string—i.e. it could start with a parenthesis.
 ####c.
+Trace
-Trace: When the trace instruction is entered without any additional text, trace activities are reset to default settings.
+When the trace instruction is entered without any additional text, trace activities are reset to default settings.

 ###2.
-Common events that lead to the creation of a process:
+Common events that lead to the creation of a process
 In general-purpose systems, some way is needed to create processes as needed during operation.
 There are four principal events led to processes creation.

 •	System initialization.
 •	Execution of a process Creation System calls by a running process.
 •	A user request to create a new process.